 - Availability is a proxy for working time.
 While the availability and status features can be helpful for setting and publicly communicating boundaries at work, leaders often check for green circles or the idle “z” as visual cues of productivity (albeit a false one).

 - Notifications interrupt the flow of work.
 Focused deep work is the hallmark of an effective async team.
 But regular notifications interrupt this focused time, decrease productivity, and cost teams money.

 - Immediate responses are expected.
 Availability coupled with the immediacy of notifications results in the expectation of an immediate response.
 Unfortunately, this is leading to overwork and burnout.

 But instead of breaking up with Slack, here are some tips to improve the relationship.

 Many teams that have shifted to flexible or remote working environments have failed to shift their mindset.
 If you’re checking an employee status to see if they are open to receiving a message right now, great!
-If you’re checking an employee status to see if they're working, you’re relying on an outdated in-office mindset.
-Everyone from new team members to executives need to evolve to a placeless mindset and need to want to use Slack for asynchronous communication.
+If you’re checking an employee status to see if they’re working, you’re relying on an outdated in-office mindset.
+Everyone from new team members to executives need to embrace a placeless mindset and need to want to use Slack for asynchronous communication.

 A Communication Charter helps teams establish use and response time expectations for all communication channels.
 Specifically for Slack, include:

 - Reply to messages in threads vs starting a new message when replying.